-Investment in our staff is on-going with the average number employed increasing from 157 full time and 13 part time in 2019 to an average of 185 full time and 22 part time this year.
+Investment in our staff is on-going with the average number employed increasing from 160 full time and 15 part time in 2020 to an average of 207 full time and 21 part time this year.
 Frequent staff training is given both internally and by external providers to give better service to Members and ensure the Society demonstrates the right culture.
-This will continue into 2024 and beyond.
-The Board's view is that this investment is essential to the future of the Society and to improve service.
+This will continue into 2025 and beyond.
+The Board's view is that this investment is essential to the future of the Society and to maintain and improve our high service standards.